-Kevin Graduated From Washington H.S. in 1995 where he went on to Allen County Community College.
-From Allen County he went to McNeese State university where he was named Most Valuable Pitcher for 2 season and 2nd team all confrence.
+Kevin Graduated from Washington H.S. in 1995 where he went on to Allen County Community College.
+From Allen County he went to McNeese State University where he was named Most Valuable Pitcher for 2 season and 2nd team all conference.
 Kevin also received Southland Conference player of the week award multiple times.

 Kevin Retired in 2005 to start the career of teaching young player the technique of playing baseball.

 Kevin and his wife Carmen own Strike Zone baseball and have 4 children together Ali, Nolan, Corbin and Vivian

 Tim Sturdy – Pitching